zion-sati/fui-as/README.md

 - **Implicit & Explicit Transitions** — Structural animation interpolation
   handled inside the WebAssembly loop, not in JavaScript.
-- **Fixed-Height Virtual Lists** — Render tens of thousands of items at a locked 60/120 FPS with structural element virtualisation.
+- **Fixed-Height Virtual Lists** — Render tens of thousands of items at a locked 60/120 FPS with structural element virtualization.
 - **Native Dialog Modals** — Declarative overlay system with automatic, layout-aware Accept/Cancel button assignments.